 Gary A. Lyons held various positions with Neurocrine Biosciences, Inc., a biopharmaceutical company, for 16 years through January 2008, including President and Chief Executive Officer.
 From 1983 to 1993, Mr. Lyons held various executive positions at Genentech, Inc., a biotechnology company, including Vice President of Business Development, Vice President of Sales, and Director of Sales and Marketing.
-Mr. Lyons presently serves as a member of the board of directors of Neurocrine Biosciences, Inc. and Cytori Therapeutics, Inc., and is chairman of the board of directors of Rigel Pharmaceuticals, Inc. and Retrophin, Inc., all of which are publicly held biotechnology companies.
-In addition, Mr. Lyons served previously on the board of directors of PDL BioPharma, Facet Biotech Corporation, KaloBios Pharmaceuticals, Inc.

-and NeurogesX, Inc. Mr. Lyons holds a bachelor's degree in marine biology from the University of New Hampshire and an M.B.A. degree from Northwestern University, JL Kellogg Graduate School of Management.
+Mr. Lyons presently serves as a member of the board of directors of Neurocrine Biosciences, Inc., Cytori Therapeutics, Inc. and Novus Therapeutics and is chairman of the board of directors of Rigel Pharmaceuticals, Inc. and Retrophin, Inc., all of which are publicly held biotechnology companies.
+In addition, Mr. Lyons served previously on the board of directors of PDL BioPharma, Facet Biotech Corporation, KaloBios Pharmaceuticals, Inc. and NeurogesX, Inc. Mr. Lyons holds a bachelor's degree in marine biology from the University of New Hampshire and an M.B.A. degree from Northwestern University, JL Kellogg Graduate School of Management.

 Thomas E. Shenk, Ph.D., has held various positions at Princeton University since 1984.
 Dr. Shenk is currently the James A. Elkins Professor in the Life Sciences at Princeton University, is a pre-eminent virologist and is a leading expert on human cytomegalovirus.
-Dr. Shenk's research has focused on gene functions and pathogenesis of adenovirus, a DNA tumor virus, and, more recently, human cytomegalovirus.
 His laboratory's current areas of focus include the use of genetic and proteomic approaches for the dissection of cytomegalovirus gene functions and the cellular response to infection, as well as the development and analysis of models for study of viral latency.
 Dr. Shenk is a fellow of the American Academy of Microbiology and the American Academy of Arts and Sciences.
-He is also a member of the U.S. National Academy of Sciences and the U.S. National Academy of Medicine.
+He is also a member of the U.S. National Academy of Sciences, the U.S. National Academy of Medicine and the American Philosophical Society.
 He is a past president of the American Society for Virology and the American Society for Microbiology, and he served on the board of directors of Merck & Company for 11 years.
-He currently serves on several boards, including the Forge Life Science, Kadmon Corporation and MeiraGTx.
+He currently serves on the boards of several companies, including FORGE Life Science, Kadmon Holdings, Inc. and MeiraGTx.